marcio081010/Ebook-ElectricCarsAndAerospaceMaterials/README.md

 🔸classification: ⭐⭐⭐⭐⭐

 📚Synopsis📐
-My book presents a brief knowledge of Cosmology in addition to subjects to reflect
+A brief knowledge about electric cars and aerospace materials

 ⚠️Do not use my book for purposes🚧
 ❌Commercial